Ioannis Kapodistrias: Russian diplomatic service

-Collaborating with Anthimos Gazis, in 1814 he founded in Vienna the "Philomuse Society", an educational organization promoting philhellenism, such as studies for the Greeks in Europe.
+Collaborating with Anthimos Gazis, in 1814 he founded in Vienna the "Philomuse Society", an educational organization promoting philhellenism, which included funding scholarships for Greeks in Europe.

 In the ensuing Congress of Vienna, 1815, as the Russian minister, he counterbalanced the paramount influence of the Austrian minister, Prince Metternich, and insisted on French state unity under a Bourbon monarch.
 He also obtained new international guarantees for the constitution and neutrality of Switzerland through an agreement among the Powers.
 After these brilliant diplomatic successes, Alexander I appointed Kapodistrias joint Foreign Minister of Russia (with Karl Robert Nesselrode).

 In the course of his assignment as Foreign Minister of Russia, Kapodistrias's ideas came to represent a progressive alternative to Metternich's aims of Austrian domination of European affairs.
 Kapodistrias's liberal ideas of a new European order so threatened Metternich that he wrote in 1819:

 Kapodistrias is not a bad man, but honestly speaking he is a complete and thorough fool, a perfect miracle of wrong-headedness ...
 He lives in a world to which our minds are often transported by a bad nightmare.